jeremy-miller/sudoku/README.md

 # Sudoku Solver
 Sudoku solver in Prolog.
 This Sudoku solver will solve any NxN puzzle it's given.
 This implementation uses [SWI Prolog](http://www.swi-prolog.org/).

+## Usage
 This implementation uses a Docker container to isolate the execution environment.

-## Usage
-To interact with the Sudoku solver, follow the steps below.

 ### Prerequisites
 - [Docker](https://docs.docker.com/engine/installation/)